joegreene/CS_121_Fall_2014/References/General IO/README.md

 assuming the user does not type more than 1000 characters in the input stream (`numeric_limits` just ensures that you skip all input on the line until you hit a new line, or `\n`).

-One example of applying this method:
+One example of applying this method (using a do-while loop to prove full usefulness):
 ```C++
   bool valid_input = false; //assume false at start to remove unnecessary assignments in do-while loop
   char input = '\0';        //default initialization